-Manual Therapy is a “hands-on” approach with injuries relating to structures forming joints, together with associated muscles, connective tissues (ligaments and tendons), and nerve tissue.
+Manual Therapy is a “hands-on” approach to injuries relating to structures forming joints, associated muscles, connective tissues (ligaments and tendons), and nerve tissue.
 Manual Therapy may include deep tissue techniques in massage or friction, joint mobilization, and soft tissue (e.g. muscles and nerves) mobilization.

-Manual Therapy may also involve manipulating the joints or spine by a certified professional.
-This joint manipulation involves moving a joint beyond its dysfunctional motion limits but still within its anatomical limits.
-A manipulative technique indicates that a controlled, high speed and localized thrust is performed, which may or may not result in the patient experiencing a “popping” sensation that is usually painless.
+Manual Therapy may also involve a certified professional manipulating the joints or spine.
+This joint manipulation involves moving a joint beyond its dysfunctional motion limits but within its anatomical limits.
+A manipulative technique indicates that a controlled, high speed and localized thrust are performed, which may or may not result in the patient experiencing a “popping” sensation that is usually painless.

 Manual therapy techniques reduce pain and restore movement and function to joints and accompanying soft tissue structures.

 Traction is a treatment technique that can help ease neck and back pain when combined with exercise and manual therapy.
-Traction can be applied by a therapist during Manual Therapy but can also be applied for a more extended time using a traction machine.
+A therapist applies traction during Manual Therapy but it can also be applied for a more extended time using a traction machine.

 In essence, traction applies a gentle force to elongate the joint spaces decreasing the pressure on joints and nerve roots.
-This treatment can be especially effective for people suffering from disc-related nerve pain and spinal stenosis.
+This treatment can be especially effective for disc-related nerve pain and spinal stenosis.